vidhishweta01/vidhishweta01/README.md

 ### Hi there 👋

-- 🌱 Hii I am a Computer science graduate with hands on in Html CSS, Java, python, Bootstrap, Ruby, ruby on rails and I would like to work as full stack developer
+- 🌱 Hii I am a Computer science graduate with hands on in Html CSS, Java, python, Bootstrap, Ruby, ruby on rails.
+-      I am passionate about learning new things, working on innovative ideas
+-            I would like to work as full stack developer

 - 📫 How to reach me:
 - GitHub: [@ShwetaSrivastava](https://github.com/vidhishweta01) - Twitter: [@ShwetaSrivastava](https://twitter.com/vidhishweta01) - LinkedIn: [ShwetaSrivastava](https://www.linkedin.com/in/vidhishweta01/)